• Home

 Does it feel like something is just off?
 Do you feel like your hormones are out of balance, digestion is not 100% or just have general health issues?

-Could it be high beta-glucuronidase levels that are the cause of your high estrogen levels, or causing problems with liver detoxification?
+It could be high beta-glucuronidase levels that are contributing to your high estrogen levels, or causing problems with liver detoxification?

 One of the ways the body gets rid of toxins is through a process called conjugation which happens during phase 2 of liver detoxification.